koraytugay/koraytugay.github.io/content/various/maven.md

 {:toc}

 ## Overview
 Maven is a __goal__ execution software.
 The goals are executed against a `pom.xml` file, which is mandatory for any project to be processed by maven.
-Every goal is found in a __plug-in__.
-A plug-in can contain one to many goals.
+Every goal is found in a __plugin__.
+A plugin can contain one to many goals.
 A goal can do many things, be it resolve / download 3rd party libraries declared in the pom, compile source code, run tests or package files.

 A minimal pom file would be as follows: